Large Language Models, Encoder Architectures and Hybrid Approaches for Patent Classification: Supervised encoder models: implementation details

 \subsection{Constrained label-space evaluation}

-In addition to standard evaluation over the full CPC subclass space, we consider a constrained decoding setting that mirrors label-space retrieval prompting used for LLMs.
-For each patent, a per-instance candidate set of CPC subclasses is retrieved by embedding official CPC subclass definitions with a bi-encoder (E5-base-v2) and ranking them by cosine similarity to the patent text.
+In addition to evaluation over the complete CPC subclass space, we consider a constrained decoding setting that mirrors the retrieval-based label-space restriction used for LLM prompting.
+For each patent, the official CPC subclass definitions are embedded using the E5-base-v2 bi-encoder and ranked by cosine similarity to the patent text.
+The top-$K$ subclasses, with $K=20$, form the patent-specific candidate set.

-During constrained evaluation, encoder output probabilities for subclasses outside the retrieved top-$K$ set ($K=20$) are masked to zero prior to thresholding and decoding.
-The value \textit{K = 20} controls only the size of the retrieved candidate label set; after thresholding, the number of predicted CPC subclasses is still capped at seven, Importantly, this constraint is applied only at inference time and does not influence model training or parameter estimation.
+During constrained evaluation, probabilities assigned to subclasses outside the retrieved top-$K$ set are masked before thresholding and label decoding.
+The value $K=20$ determines only the size of the candidate label space; the final number of predicted subclasses remains capped at seven.
+This restriction is applied exclusively at inference time and does not affect model training or parameter estimation.